I’m willing to bet you’ve never had a recipe quite like this one.

 Here are a few notes about them to help make your process run smoothly:

-- Coconut Milk – use the full fat, 100% coconut milk from the can, not the coconut milk beverage you might use in lattes or with cereal.
+- Coconut Milk – use full-fat, 100% coconut milk from the can, not the coconut milk beverage you might use in lattes or with cereal.
 If there’s a hard layer on top, that’s totally ok and normal!
 That’s the coconut cream that can solidify.
 Just scoop it out with a spoon – keep it and use it – and the rest of the liquid will be below.

 - Ginger – another ingredient I’ve omitted in this recipe before, and it’s still delicious.
 The ginger adds another layer of flavor to it when you use it.
 Grate fresh ginger using a Microplane or use some minced ginger from a jar.

-How to Make this Easy Creamy Coconut Vegetables
+How to Make Easy Creamy Coconut Vegetables

 Creamy Coconut Milk Sauce